 - West Dining Center will continue to be an allergen friendly facility free of tree-nuts and peanuts with Clean Eats station offering items free of the top eight allergens.
 Students with food allergies may contact Hannah Prigge for specific meals/needs.

-- Take-out meals to allow students to eat in their rooms
+- Take-out meals available from all three dining centers to allow students to eat in their rooms

 - Food will be served and not available for self-service